larsonwebconsulting/RGCDirectory/README.md

 1. Create a folder at the root of your C: drive called `RGCDirectory`
    > This is VERY important.
 All of the templates referrence the folder path `C:\RGCDirectory`.
 2. Download all the files in the [Directory Project Files][1] folder and place them into the directory you created in step 1.
    > This will include all the pictures from the previous directory.
-You will reuse some of these, replace others and delete any that are no loger needed.
+You will reuse some of these, replace others and delete any that are no longer needed.

 ## Data Entry

 1. Enter/update directory data into the `RGC_address_list.xlsx` file.
 2. Take a photo for each entry, place the photo files into the RGCDirectory folder.
    > We use the naming convention [lastname][firstinitial].jpg for the image files (e.g. larsone.jpg for Eric Larson's picture).
-3. Update each entry to have a photo filename in the `Photo` collumn.
+3. Update each entry to have the photo filename in the `Photo` column.
-4. Edit/normalize the photos using an image editor of your choice .(recommendation: [Paint.NET][2])
+4. Edit/normalize the photos using an image editor of your choice. (recommendation: [Paint.NET][2])
    1. Each photo should first be changed to have a resolution of 240 pixels per inch.
    2. Each photo should be edited through a combination of cropping and resizing so that you have an image that is 720px by 720px (3in x 3in).
       1. A common means to this end: